dietriclX/Notes/Instructions/Readme.md

 **The meaning of ...**
 Or, how to interpret certain formatting and content.

+# Language

+I tend to document everything in English.
+Most systems/applications offer nowadays the option to easily switch the between the languages.

 # Names

 Regular instructions on a software product, use the product name at several placed, for example as a directory name but also as database name.
 This might lead to confusion and makes it hard to easily adjust a installation/configuration.